-Experts in the field of online security widely acknowledge the importance of exercising caution when entering credit card information on the internet.
-It is crucial to ensure that the webpage is secure before proceeding with any transactions, a piece of advice that has been consistently emphasized by security professionals for the past decade.
-This knowledge has become common even among individuals such as the elderly, exemplified by my Grandma.
-Prior to making online purchases, like buying Christmas sweaters from retailers such as Amazon.com or Ebay, my Grandma always takes the necessary steps to verify the security of the website.
-As a precautionary measure, she checks for the presence of a small lock icon and the “https” protocol at the beginning of her browser’s address bar.
+Experts specializing in online security stress the crucial importance of exercising caution when entering credit card information on the internet.
+It is widely recognized that ensuring the security of the webpage before proceeding with any transactions is paramount.
+This advice, which has been consistently reiterated by security professionals over the past decade, underscores the critical nature of safeguarding sensitive information online.
+This awareness has proliferated among individuals of all age groups, including the elderly demographic.
+For example, my Grandma, prior to making online purchases from popular retailers such as Amazon.com or Ebay, diligently follows the necessary steps to confirm the website’s security.
+Taking a proactive approach, she meticulously verifies the presence of a small lock icon and the “https” protocol at the onset of her browser’s address bar to guarantee a secure connection.
+This practice exemplifies the vigilant measures individuals are adopting to protect their personal and financial information while engaging in online transactions

 But your credit card data isn’t the only information you want to keep secure online, right?
 At least for me it isn’t.
 We expose all kinds of information about ourselves online every day, and we often don’t even realize we’re doing it.